neildeo05/nnoc/README.md

 # Quantization Routine

 1. Weights are stored in int8 or GPTQ int4
-2. Weights are loaded to each core
+2. Weights are dequantized to bfloat16, and loaded onto each process element
-3. Weights are dequantized to bfloat16
+3. Activations are also dequantized to bfloat16
 4. In systolic array, values are mulitplied, then accumulated into float32
 5. When result is collected, output is quantized to int8 or gptq int4